Address

 Places to sit: many benches along the river, benches in other locations as well

-Location of restrooms: main floor in mansion. also in separate building near mansion
+Location of restrooms: main floor in mansion. also in visitor center

-Type of restroom: multi-stall, handicapped accessible only in mansion
+Type of restroom: multi-stall, accessible in mansion; single-occupancy, accessible in visitor center

 Ease of entry and exit: easy for ladies' room, tight in men's room